a16z/ai/src/docs/guides/dl-start.md

 # TensorFlow

 Now let's do the same thing in TensorFlow.
 We will first prepare and train a standard model and then retrain it with our data set.
-This recipe will take some more effort because we're downloading TensorFlow software onto our own development machine.
+This will take some more effort because we're downloading TensorFlow software onto our own development machine.

-## TensorFlow Ingredients
+## TensorFlow Requirements

 At a high level, here's what we'll need to build the model: